guardrail-dev/guardrail/modules/microsite/docs/java/dropwizard/sample-api-specification.md

                                                      # camelCase identifier.
           type: string                               # One of the primitive types supported in the OpenAPI specification.
         user_addresses:                              # Similar to `id`, though `user_addresses` can be safely transformed into
-                                                     # `userAddress`, so this is done to expose idiomatic Scala.
+                                                     # `userAddress`, so this is done to expose idiomatic Java.
 The underlying
                                                      # marshallers and unmarshallers maintain this mapping for you though,
                                                      # so no chance of protocol violations.
           $ref: "#/components/schemas/UserAddresses" # Ensures that the type of `userAddress` will be `List<UserAddress>`